 Parameter Description Level Select the privilege level used here.
 Options to choose from are levels 1 to 15.
 List Name Enter the method list name that will be used with the AAA accounting commands option here.
 Method 1 ~ Method 4 Select the method lists that will be used for this configuration here.
-Options to choose from are none , group , and tacacs+ .
-The none option is only available for Method 1 .
+Options to choose from are None , Group , and TACACS+ .
+None is only available for Method 1 .